MAGNET1/SourceMod/README.md

 - MailboxGO - Plugin for creating in-game mailboxes.
 Can be used in various ways
-- AchievementsGO - easy-to-use tool for developers to create own Achievement (SOON)
+- AchievementsGO - easy-to-use developer tool for creating your own Achievements (SOON)

 # Visit my SourceMod site:  www.Go-Code.pl